dalerxli/ot-ml-supp/README.md

 # ot-ml-supp
-This respository contains code examples, pre-trained networks and an example data set to acompany the paper [Machine learning enables fast statistically significant simulations ofoptically trapped microparticles] [LINK COMMING SOON].
+This respository contains code examples, pre-trained networks and an example data set to acompany the paper *Machine learning reveals complex behaviours in optically trapped particles* [Journal to be confirmed].

 For a live demo of the artificial neural network predicting force in a optical trap, see [Tweezers-ML](https://ilent2.github.io/tweezers-ml/).